Animal Care & Human Subjects Committee

 Per Federal guidelines every institution must have an Institutional Review Board (IRB) for maintaining safety and integrity in its research practices.
 The Animal Care and Human Subjects (ACHS) committee serves the role of an IRB for the university.

 The APAP describes the functions and responsibilities of committees at the university.

-With regards to the use of animals in classrooms, all animal experimentation requires review and approval by the ACHS committee.
+With regards to animals in classrooms, animal experimentation requires review and approval by the ACHS committee.
 While we support the educational use of live animals in the classroom, ultimately decisions to incorporate live animals in the classroom should balance the ethical and responsible care of animals with their educational value.

 Faculty considering the use of live animals in their classroom should also consider alternatives to the use of live animals.
 The Altweb site may be useful.

 The current committee consists of:

 - Michele Miller